dsc-courses/dsc80-2022-sp/calendar.md

 Some office hours are held remotely.
 To access a remote office hour (shown in green in the calendar below), click the "Zoom Link" button below to join the Zoom meeting.
 All green events are remote office hours, even though they don't explicitly say that they are remote.

+**Notes:**

-**Note:** A few office hours per week are "hybrid", meaning that you can attend them both remotely or in-person; such office hours will appear both green and orange in the calendar below.
+- A few office hours per week are "hybrid", meaning that you can attend them both remotely or in-person; such office hours will appear both green and orange in the calendar below.

+- When attending office hours, course staff may ask you to make a "ticket" on the queue at [autograder.ucsd.edu](https://autograder.ucsd.edu).
+To do so, log into the queue, click "Create New Ticket", and add a brief title for your ticket indicating what you need help with.
+(Note: despite it being called "Autograder", it does not grade anything, it is purely a queue!)

 [Zoom Link](https://ucsd.zoom.us/j/92137281308){: .btn .btn-blue }